Meet the 2022-2023 PEFSA Officers!

-Born in Canada while his father, a US Air Force Officer, was stationed there.
+David Brown (he/him) is the Secretary for PEFSA.
+He was born in Canada while his father, a US Air Force Officer, was stationed there.
 After moving from place to place in the US and finally settling in Albuquerque, NM, he moved to Austin to attend what is now UT’s School of Information, because after doing volunteer work, he wanted to work at a library.
-He earned an MLIS in 1997, and he has worked at the PCL for over 20 years.
+He earned an MLIS in 1997, and he has worked at the Perry-Casteñeda Library for over 25 years.

 Fun Fact: He, along with his mother, visited many places around the world, including London, Paris, Mexico, the Caribbean, Australia, and New Zealand.